arangodb/go-driver/CONTRIBUTING.md

 --------------

 When reporting bugs, please use our issue tracker on GitHub.
-Please make sure to include the version number of ArangoDB in your bug report, along with the platform you are using (e.g. `Linux OpenSuSE x86_64`).
+Please make sure to include the version number of ArangoDB and the commit hash of the go-driver in your bug report, along with the platform you are using (e.g. `Linux OpenSuSE x86_64`).
 Please also include the ArangoDB startup mode (daemon, console, supervisor mode), type of connection used towards ArangoDB plus any special configuration.